gevidu/Ohaiyo/README.md

 Then put the keys you received earlier in the format below within each pertaining file.
 >module.export = 'abcdefg1234567';

-The project should now be able to run in the emulator or on your phone and thanks for looking!
+The project should now be able to run in the emulator or on your phone.
+Thanks for looking!